-3 Results
+Results

-3.1 Performance of Classification ANN
+Performance of classification ANN

 Different depths (number of hidden layers) and widths (number of neurons per layer) of the ANN were tested to find the optimum architecture of the classifier.
-Architectures with one, two or three hidden layers were tested, with similar number of number of neurons per layer and reaching up to ~95% for wider networks (Figure 6).
+Architectures with one, two or three hidden layers were tested, with similar numbers of neurons ranging between 2 and 128 (with a quadratic step increase between the tests).
+The mean accuracy of the predictions for the calibration cases (1270 cases) increased for wider networks, starting from an average accuracy of $\sim 85\%$ for a small number of neurons per layer and reaching up to $\sim 95\%$ for wider networks (Fig. 6).
 The difference between networks with one and three hidden layers was negligible, while for networks with more than 16 neurons per hidden layer the relative increase in accuracy was again negligible.
 This indicated that the accurate binary classification for the prediction of whether dune erosion occurs or not does not necessarily require a complex ANN.
-Therefore, and since the differences between the different architectures beyond a threshold of 16 neurons per layer were in the same order of magnitude as the expected differences of rerunning the algorithm (due to the inherit stochasticity of the training process and the weight initialization), here we opted to use a relatively simple ANN architecture with 2 hidden layers of 32 neurons each.
+Therefore and since the differences between the different architectures beyond a threshold of 16 neurons per layer were in the same order of magnitude as the expected differences of rerunning the algorithm (due to the inherit stochasticity of the training process and the weight initialization), here we opted to use a relatively simple ANN architecture with two hidden layers of 32 neurons each.